-New York Jets Pro Bowl cornerback Darrelle Revis tore his ACL and is expected to be out for the year, according to head coach Rex Ryan.
-This is a deathblow for the Jets, who will not be able to recover from this loss.
+New York Jets Pro Bowl cornerback Darrelle Revis tore his ACL and is expected to be out for the season, according to head coach Rex Ryan.
+This is a deathblow for the Jets, who will not recover from this loss.

 The Jets' goal is to make a playoff run and win a Super Bowl.
-They won't do either without Revis.
-He is by far the Jets' best and most important player.
-New York's entire defensive scheme is based on Revis shutting down half the field.
+They won't do either without Revis, who is by far the Jets' best and most important player.
+New York's defensive scheme is based on Revis shutting down half the field.
 Now, the entire field opens up for opponents.
-We saw that in New York's Week 2 loss against Pittsburgh and in the second half Sunday against Miami.
+We saw that in New York's Week 2 loss to Pittsburgh and in the second half Sunday against Miami.

 The Jets were not a consistent team even with Revis.
 They certainly will not be consistent without him.
-Losing Revis changes the entire composition of the Jets.
+Losing Revis changes the Jets' entire composition.
 He impacts every area of the team, including its sputtering offense, which now needs to score more points.

 Ryan tried to put a good spin on the situation.
 He talked about the Jets banding together as one and how everyone needs to step up.

-The Jets are in first place in the AFC East, but it won't be for long.
-New York plays San Francisco and Houston in back-to-back weeks without its best player.
+The Jets are in first place in the AFC East, but it won't last for long.
+New York will play San Francisco and Houston in back-to-back weeks without its best player.
 A 2-1 record can quickly turn to 2-3.
-The Jets also play the Patriots on Oct.
+The Jets also will play the Patriots on Oct.
 21.